The Breed Report ·German Boxer ·2026

 3What are mast cell tumors in Boxers?

-Mast cell tumors (MCTs) are the most common cancer in Boxers.
-They appear as lumps or bumps on or under the skin and can range from benign to highly aggressive.
+Mast cell tumors (MCTs) are the most common Boxer cancer, appearing as skin lumps ranging from benign to aggressive.
 Boxers develop MCTs at 2-3x the rate of other breeds.
-Any new lump on a Boxer should be tested with a fine needle aspirate ($100-$300).
-Surgery to remove a single MCT costs $1,000-$5,000.
-If the tumor has spread, chemotherapy runs $3,000-$10,000+.
-Never adopt a 'wait and see' approach with lumps on a Boxer.
+Test any new lump with fine needle aspirate ($100-$300).
+Surgery costs $1,000-$5,000, chemotherapy $3,000-$10,000+.
+Never adopt a 'wait and see' approach with lumps.

 4How much does Boxer hip dysplasia treatment cost?

-Hip dysplasia treatment for a Boxer costs $1,500-$7,000 per hip.
-Total hip replacement (THR) runs $5,000-$7,000.
-Femoral head ostectomy (FHO) is more affordable at $1,500-$3,000.
-Non-surgical management with medications, supplements, and physical therapy runs $500-$2,000/year but doesn't fix the underlying problem.
-Many Boxers need both hips treated, potentially doubling the cost.
+Hip dysplasia treatment costs $1,500-$7,000 per hip.
+Total hip replacement (THR): $5,000-$7,000; femoral head ostectomy (FHO): $1,500-$3,000.
+Non-surgical management costs $500-$2,000/year but doesn't fix the problem.
+Many Boxers need both hips treated, potentially doubling costs.

 5What is degenerative myelopathy in Boxers?